 While many patients receive intensive induction chemotherapy today, physicians can select a number of different therapies or combinations to improve outcomes in patients on top of the chemotherapy.
 For example, patiens with FLT3 mutations now have the opportunity to receive a FLT3 inhibitor in conjunction with chemotherapy.
 Likewise, IDH inhibitors are also available for patients with IDH-mutant AML.

-In order to appropriately sequence treatment in patients and prolong their survival outcomes, it is important to evaluate the potential cytogenetic abnormalities or mutations that may be present in each patient with AML, said Yousef Zakharia, MD.
+In order to appropriately sequence treatment in patients and prolong their survival outcomes, it is important to evaluate the potential cytogenetic abnormalities or mutations that may be present in each patient with AML, said Naval Daver, MD.
 Once molecular and cytogenetic profiles are determined, physicians can personalize their treatment approach to each individual patient.

-In an interview with Targeted Oncology, Zakharia, clinical associate professor of internal medicine at the University of Iowa, Holden Comprehensive Cancer Center, discussed the current treatment landscape for AML and how he goes about sequencing the available agents when he treats patients in clinic.
+In an interview with Targeted Oncology, Daver, associate professor in the Department of Leukemia at the University of Texas MD Anderson Cancer Center. discussed the current treatment landscape for AML and how he goes about sequencing the available agents when he treats patients in clinic.

 TARGETED ONCOLOGY: What are some of the latest updates we have seen in the treatment landscape for patients with AML?